devx-cafe/devx.world/_pages/terms.md

 Currently the DevX Café community utilizes services from GitHub, Meetup, Microsoft and Google.
 They have all entered the Data Privacy Framework program.

+## The cookies we set - If you let us

+- We set one cookie of our own, to track that answered 'yes' to let us use cookies
+- We set two Google Analytics cookies, that helps us with insigts into _how_ our guests browse our website but guaranteed nothing about _who_ you are.

 ## We do not collect any PII data

 Personally identifiable information (PII) is any data that can be used to identify someone.
-On this specific low-fidelity site we do use cookies to track how our guests navigate our website, but we have anonymized all data and we do not elicit _any_ kind of PII data - not even you IP address; We're here to share knowledge and insights - not to collect data!
+On this specific low-fidelity site we do use cookies to track _how_ our guests navigate our website, but we have anonymized all data and we do not elicit _any_ kind of PII data - not even you IP address; We're here to share knowledge and insights - not to collect data!

 ## Embedded pages, services and redirects to other services